mowchace/shooting3/README.md

 # shooting3
 The concept of this game is to add "Metal gia solid" and elements of "elona" to the game "Tenchi Sozo".
 Note: The current BGM, SE, and sprites are mixed with non-free materials, so please do not use them for other works.

 Game engine: GameMaker2
+To play games, you need to install Gamemaker2.
+After that, download shooting3.yyz in this file, install Gamemaker2, and select shooting3.yyz in import on the file tab.
+After the import is complete, you can start the game with the "F5" key.

 How to play: After pressing the Enter button on the start screen to start the game, access the part not surrounded by the blue frame at the bottom left to transition the screen.
 After the transition, let's aim and destroy the enemies and natural objects.